Testing the chemical homogeneity of chemically tagged dissolved birth clusters: Methods

-To test our implementation of the method described here, we run the algorithm on the four open clusters that we study from OCCAM.
-We perform the one-dimensional initial stellar mass fitting procedure described in Section~\ref{sec:model} on the observed spectra, where we see that the distribution of the residuals is consistent with the uncertainty distribution for each pixel of the observed spectra, similar to the results in B16, indicating that this one-dimensional model provides a good fit.

-We perform the same fitting procedure on the simulated data sets.
+To exemplify our method, we run the algorithm on the three open clusters from OCCAM.
+We perform the one-dimensional initial stellar mass fitting procedure on the observed spectra, where we see that the distribution of the residuals is consistent with the uncertainty distribution for each pixel of the observed spectra, similar to the results in B16, indicating that this one-dimensional model provides a good fit.
+We also perform this fitting procedure on the simulated data sets.
 For simulations with $\sigma \rightarrow 0.1$ dex, the residuals are much larger than the reported uncertainties, as in B16, implying that the scatter around the quadratic fit is strongly constraining for the intrinsic abundance scatter.

-After we complete the fits, we normalize the fit residuals by dividing out the corrected pixel-level uncertainties and then compute cumulative distributions of the normalized fit residuals, as described in Section~\ref{sec:model}.
-A comparison of the cumulative distributions for each open cluster from OCCAM to the cumulative distribution of the noise (represented by the dotted grey curve) and the cumulative distribution of the normalized residuals from a simulation of M67 with $\sigma_{\text{[X/H]}} = 0.1$ dex (represented by the dashed black curve) are shown in Figure~\ref{fig:cdists_occam}.
-From this figure, it is clear that the simulation has a much wider distribution than that of the observed spectra.
-The cumulative distribution of the data is steeper and centred at zero, indicating that the fit residuals lie at or near zero and that the quadratic $T_{\text{eff}}$ model fits the data well.
+We then compute cumulative distributions of the normalized fit residuals.
+A comparison of the cumulative distributions for each OCCAM open cluster to the cumulative distributions of the noise and normalized residuals from a simulation of M67 with $\sigma_{\text{[X/H]}} = 0.1$ dex are shown in Figure~\ref{fig:cdists_occam}, for the elements Al, V, and Fe, and for the combined elements in each cluster.
+We choose to show this subset of elements as an example of some of the different types of behaviour that we see (although we make similar visualizations for every element in APOGEE in our analysis).
+For example, it is clear that the simulation has a much wider distribution than that of the observed spectra for Al and Fe.
+However, the simulation has a similar distribution compared to the observed spectra for V. For Al and Fe, the cumulative distribution of the data is steeper and centred at zero, indicating that the fit residuals lie at or near zero and that the quadratic $T_{\text{eff}}$ model fits the data well.
+The behaviours of C, N, O, Mg, Si, Ca, and Mn are similar to Al and Fe and the behaviours of Na, S, K, and Ti are similar to V.

+For comparison and to confirm the validity of our method, we perform the same procedure on 46 members of the globular cluster M13, similar to B16.
+As discussed in B16, M13 is known to have significant intrinsic scatter in the abundances of its light elements, demonstrating anticorrelations in elements like Mg and Al \citep{meszaros_2015}.
+The cumulative distributions of the normalized residuals from the quadratic $T_{\text{eff}}$ fits for M13 are shown in Figure~\ref{fig:cdists_occam}, alongside the OCCAM cumulative distributions.
+It is clear that the abundance spread in M13 is much greater than that in M67 for light elements such as Al. Similar behaviour appears for C, N, O, Na, and Mg, and this behaviour is largely consistent with the findings in \cite{meszaros_2015}, who performed a detailed analysis of several globular clusters including M13.
+This indicates that our method is able to recover the expected intrinsic abundance scatter in the light elements of globular clusters like M13.